wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 after issue, at cycle `MAX(c2, c3) + (DISPATCH_STAGE - ISSUE_STAGE)` (the `MAX` here seems to imply that ROB allocation
 stalls uop issue for (`c2` - `c3`) cycles, if `c2 > c3`, but `curCycle` is not incremented to account for the issue stall).

+On invocation, `schedule()`'s helper function `scheduleInternal()` first checks whether the window is currently full.
+If true, the pipeline will be stalled by one extra cycle due to resource hazard.
+This is where `advancePos()` is called within `scheduleInternal()`.
+Note that although `scheduleInternal()` uses a loop to simulate pipeline stall, implying that the stall may take more than one cycles.
+This can happen if no uop is scheduled for dispatching in the next cycle due to ports being closed not for uop dispatching.

 The scheduling logic `scheduleInternal()` is also overly complicated by the use of the two boolean template arguments, `touchOccupancy` and `recordPort`.
 In fact, what this function does is simpler than it seems to be.
 When a uop